lbryio/lbry-sdk/README.md

 Daemon defaults, ports, and other settings are documented [here](https://lbry.tech/resources/daemon-settings).

 Settings can be configured using a daemon-settings.yml file.
-An example can be found [here](https://github.com/lbryio/lbry-sdk/blob/master/lbry/example_daemon_settings.yml).
+An example can also be found [here](https://github.com/lbryio/lbry-sdk/blob/master/lbry/example_daemon_settings.yml).